Multistage Utility Preference Robust Optimization: Introduction

 In this paper, we will also use the habit formation utility model and concentrate on a situation where the DM's utility at each stage is ambiguous but it is possible to use partially available information to construct a set (called ambiguity set later on) of plausible utility functions which capture the DM's preferences.
 Two ways are proposed to construct the ambiguity set.
 One is to use the pairwise comparison approach which are widely used in the literature of PRO models and behavioural economics.
 The other is to construct a ball of utility functions centered at a nominal utility function under some pseudo-metrics.
 The main challenge to be tackled is to develop efficient computational schemes for solving the resulting multistage PRO models.

 As far as we are concerned, the main contributions of the paper can be summarized as follows.

 First, we propose a multistage PRO model where the DM's utility preferences at different stages depend on not only the current stage and state but also the history of the underlying random data process leading to the state.
-We introduce a definition of ambiguity set comprising certain sequences of state-wise utility functions and a maximin optimization model where the optimal policy is based on the worst-case overall expected utility value of the random reward functions at different stages computed with the ambiguity set.
+We introduce a definition of ambiguity set comprising certain sequences of state-wise utility functions and a maximin optimization model where the optimal policy is based on the worst-case summed expected utility values of the random reward functions at different stages computed with the ambiguity set.

 Second, we introduce the concept of rectangularity of the ambiguity set of utility functions.
-Under some moderate conditions, we show the multistage maximin problem with state dependent ambiguity set is time consistent and demonstrate through a simple example that the problem is time inconsistent when the utility functions are state independent.
+Under some moderate conditions, we show the multistage maximin problem with state-dependent ambiguity set is time consistent and demonstrate through a simple example that the problem is time inconsistent when the utility functions are state-independent.

-Third, by utilizing the time consistency, we derive a recursive formula for solving the multistage PRO problem when the utility functions are restricted to piecewise linear.
+Third, by utilizing the time consistency, we derive a recursive formula for solving the multistage PRO problem when the utility functions are state-dependent.
 For the ambiguity of general utility functions, error bounds for both the ambiguity set and the optimal value are derived when the utility functions in the ambiguity set are approximated by piecewise linear utility functions at each stage.
-To tackle nonlinearity in solving maximin problem at each stage, we propose a scenario tree approach which reformulates the holistic maximin problem as a single mixed integer linear program.
+To tackle time inconsistency and nonlinearity in solving maximin problem at each stage, we propose a scenario tree approach which reformulates the holistic maximin problem as a single mixed integer linear program, { we propose to use the stochastic dual dynamic programming (SDDP) method and the nested Benders' decomposition (NBD) method to solve the state-dependent multistage PRO models.}

-Fourth, we apply the proposed PRO model and the computational scheme to a multistage investment-consumption problem.
-We examine the convergence of the piecewise linear approximation as the number of breakpoints increases, the impact of variations of the radius of the Kantorovich ball and the number of questionnaires.
-We also investigate the price of robustness with variation of the number of time periods.
-We find the model works well when the number of stages is small.
+Fourth, we apply the proposed PRO model and the computational scheme to a multistage investment-consumption problem { and carry out comparative analysis on the efficiency of the computational schemes as well as out-of-sample performances of the state-dependent and state-independent models.
+The preliminary results show that the state-dependent preference robust model solved by SDDP algorithm displays overall superiority.